catamphetamine/javascript-time-ago/README.md

 ## Installation

 ```
-npm install intl-messageformat@^1.3.0 --save
+npm install intl-messageformat --save
 npm install javascript-time-ago --save
 ```

 This package assumes that the [`Intl`](https://developer.mozilla.org/en-US/docs/Web/JavaScript/Reference/Global_Objects/Intl) global object exists in the runtime. `Intl` is present in all modern browsers [_except_ Internet Explorer 10 and Safari 9](http://caniuse.com/#search=intl) (which can be solved with the Intl polyfill).

-Node.js starting from `0.12` has the `Intl` APIs built-in, but only includes the English locale data by default.
-If your app needs to support more locales than English, you'll need to [get Node to load the extra locale data](https://github.com/nodejs/node/wiki/Intl), or (a much simpler approach) just install the Intl polyfill.
+Node.js starting from `0.12` has the `Intl` APIs built-in, but only includes English locale data by default.
+If your app needs to support more locales than English on server side then you'll need to [get Node to load the extra locale data](https://github.com/nodejs/node/wiki/Intl), or (a much simpler approach) just use the Intl polyfill.

 If you decide you need the Intl polyfill then [here are some basic installation and configuration instructions](#intl-polyfill-installation)